-45 National Employment Law (No. 20,744), Section 92 bis.
+39 National Employment Law (No. 20,744), Section 92 bis.

-Since the COVID-19 outbreak, terminations without cause (regular terminations), terminations based on lack or reduction of work, and suspensions due to force majeure or for lack or reduction of work are forbidden until the end of April, 2021. (e) The referred prohibitions will not be applied to employees hired after December 13, 2019)46
+Since the COVID-19 outbreak, terminations without cause (regular terminations), terminations based on lack or reduction of work, and suspensions due to force majeure or for lack or reduction of work are forbidden until July 28, 2020.40

 The Decree's wording is very broad since it refers generally to "terminations without cause" without establishing any exceptions for terminations that may occur within the probationary period.
 However, it is understood that terminations within probationary period are also forbidden and will have no effect, since the aim of the Decree is to guarantee labor stability to all employees.
-In addition, case-law was issued in this same sense.